(This article was published on 18 March 2025 and updated on 28 May 2025)

 - Under the ECF approach: the uncertainty is considered in estimating the cash flows and the probabilities attached to them.

-Whichever approach a company uses, the rate used to discount cash flows should not reflect adjustments for factors that have been incorporated into the estimated cash flows and vice versa.
-Otherwise, the effect of some factors would be double counted.
+Whichever approach a company uses, the rate used to discount cash flows does not reflect adjustments for factors that have been incorporated into the estimated cash flows and vice versa.
+Otherwise, the effect of such factors would be double-counted.

 Step 3: Provide meaningful disclosures

-- Significant judgements or key assumptions used in calculating the recoverable amount.
-For example, if a company uses the ECF approach, then it discloses how tariffs impacted the scenarios used in projecting future cash flows and the probabilities assigned to the scenarios.
+If tariffs are reflected in the recoverable amount, then relevant disclosures about the significant judgements and key assumptions used may be necessary.
+For example, if a company uses the ECF approach, then it discloses how the impact of tariffs is reflected in the future cash flow projections and probabilities assigned to them.

 Find out more